-The easiest way to build your guest list is by starting with those family members you have the strongest relationship with and then moving backwards based on degrees of separation from you and your partner.
-Typically, this starts with your immediate family – siblings and their spouses, your parents and your grandparents – then to your aunts, uncles, cousins, etc. However, all families are different, so if your relationships with your second cousins are stronger than you are with your first cousins, it may make more sense for you to follow your personal bonds than your family tree.
+The easiest way to build your wedding guest list is by starting with those family members you have the strongest relationship with and then moving backward based on degrees of separation from you and your partner.
+Typically, this starts with your immediate family – siblings and their spouses, your parents, and your grandparents – then to your aunts, uncles, cousins, etc. However, all families are different, so if your relationships with your second cousins are stronger than you are with your first cousins, it may make more sense for you to follow your personal bonds than your family tree.
 The only rule of thumb we recommend keeping in mind is the “all or nothing” rule – if you invite one aunt then you most likely need to invite all your aunts.

 Your friends can come from various stages of your life – childhood, college, friends from different places you’ve lived, friends you’ve met as a couple and more – but we recommend considering all your friends as just that, friends.
 Don’t feel pressured to invite someone you haven’t spoken to in years because she was your best friend growing up and don’t immediately rule out a friend you just met because you moved to a new town.
-This is a group that is best assessed on current relationship as well as overall history.
+This is a group that is best assessed on the current relationships as well as overall history.
 Remember, your guest list is just a document with names until you start sending invitations, so don’t get too stressed by who you add later on or decide to remove.

 The age-old question of the wedding guest age requirement.
 Like everything else in your wedding, this is a decision you and your partner must decide based on what works best for you.
-If you have children of your own, it could be great for them to have friends their same age to hang out with during the wedding.
+If you have children of your own, it could be great for them to have friends their same age to hang out with on the wedding guest list.
 It’s also common to not include young kids or to have an adults-only wedding.
 Whatever you decide, make sure to decide this early on so you can include this major detail in your wedding information and communicate this to any guests who will need to find a sitter.

 Most adults spend more time with their coworkers than they do their partner, family or friends, so it’s understandable to wonder who you should invite from work to attend your wedding.
 It’s common practice to invite a coworker that you associate with outside of the office to your wedding, but everyone else in this group should be considered with the “all or nothing” rule to avoid office politics.
 Unfortunately, excluding someone from your team or a department you associate closely with can cause career-related tensions for you, so consider the environment in which you work and decide which approach makes the most sense for you professionally and personally.